jaimicore/R_utilities/README.md

 I will be adding the scripts once they are documented and tested.

-Any question, contact me: j.a.c.mondragon@ncmm.uio.no
+Any question, contact me: jacmondragon@nykode.com

 ## Installation